yizhen20133868/CI-ToD/README.md

 ## Baseline Experiment Result

 All experiments were performed in TITAN_XP except for BART, which was performed on Tesla V100 PCIE 32 GB.
+These may not be the best results.
+Therefore, the parameters can be adjusted to obtain better results.

 ### KBRetriever_DC